 Instructions

-- Heat oil in a large heavy-bottomed pot (kaldero) over medium heat.
-Add your thinly sliced onions (sibuyas) and cook until they become translucent and fragrant, about 3-4 minutes.
-Add the minced garlic (bawang na dinurog) and sauté for another minute until aromatic, being careful not to let it brown.
+- First, heat oil in your pot over medium heat.
+Add the sliced onions and cook until they turn clear, around 3-4 minutes.
+Add minced garlic and cook for another minute until you can smell its aroma.

-- Pour in the vinegar (suka) and water (tubig), then bring the mixture to a boil.
-Important: Do not stir the vinegar when you first add it – hayaan mong kumulo – let it boil untouched for 3-5 minutes to remove the sharp acidic taste (para mawala ang kaasiman).
+- Pour in the vinegar and water, then let it come to a boil.
+Important: Don’t stir yet!
+Let it boil for 3-5 minutes to make the vinegar taste milder.

-- Once the vinegar has mellowed, add the lechon sauce and brown sugar (asukal na pula).
-Stir gently until the sugar dissolves completely.
-Add your chopped leftover lechon pieces and bay leaves (dahon ng laurel), then lower the heat.
-Cover the pot and let it simmer (palulutin).
+- After the vinegar has boiled, add the lechon sauce and brown sugar.
+Stir gently until all the sugar dissolves.
+Add your chopped leftover lechon and bay leaves, then lower the heat.
+Cover your pot and let everything cook slowly.

-- Add the liver spread (ata) and stir until it’s well incorporated into the sauce.
-This will give your paksiw its signature rich flavor and color.
-Season with salt (asin) and plenty of freshly ground black pepper (paminta) to taste.
+- Now add the liver spread and stir it in well.
+This gives your paksiw its rich flavor and color.
+Add salt and pepper to taste.

 Tips from Lola’s Kitchen